opnfv/opnfvdocs/docs/release/overview.rst

 evaluate and measure their ability to provide the features and capabilities developed in the OPNFV ecosystem.

-The Dovetail project will provide a test framework and methodology able to be used on any NFV platform, including an agreed set of test cases establishing an evaluation criteria for exercising an OPNFV compatible system.
-The Dovetail project has begun establishing the test framework and will provide a preliminary methodology for the Fraser release.
-Work will continue to develop these test cases to establish a stand alone compliance evaluation solution in future releases.
+The Dovetail project provides a test framework and methodology able to be used on any NFV platform, including an agreed set of test cases establishing an evaluation criteria for exercising an OPNFV compatible system.

 Additional Testing
 ==================